Solution: Role Manager Issue With NextGen Gallery Wordpress Plugin

-When I was trying to use Role Manager Wordpress plugin with NextGen gallery, I got an issue that when I try to change the roles for NextGen Gallery thru Gallery –> Roles settings on wp-admin panel, say from Administrator to Contributor, all the users of the blog including subscribers get the access to the complete NextGen Gallery menu.
+When I was trying to use Role Manager WordPress plugin with NextGen gallery, I got an issue that when I try to change the roles for NextGen Gallery thru Gallery –> Roles settings on wp-admin panel, say from Administrator to Contributor, all the users of the blog including subscribers get the access to the complete NextGen Gallery menu.
 This is only when you have Role Manager Plugin activated.

 But what if you want to use both the plugins on the site due to some other requirement.
 Below is a simple hack to resolve this.